sapcc/openstack-ops-middleware/README.md

     statsd_port=9102
     statsd_prefix=openstack

-Optionally you can specify a replacement strategy for variant parts in the path to produce a constant metric.
-Per default IDs in the path will be substituted.
-There is also a strategy for Swift scenarios.

-    [filter:statsd]
-    statsd_replace=swift

-This will replace the variants in a Swift path like `/v1/AUTH_01234556789/container-name/pseudo-folder/object-name` to be `/v1/AUTH_account/container/object`

 The middleware generates the following metrics:

     <prefix>_requests_total_counter
     <prefix>_reponses_total_counter
     <prefix>_reponses_by_api_counter sliced by api, method and status
     <prefix>_latency_by_api_timer sliced by api and method

+#### Replacement Strategies

+As the request path might contain dynamic parts like UUIDs, there is the option to replace them with constants.
+The following replacements are supported:
-The api tag contains the request path with (hex or uuid) identifiers replaced with 'id'.
+* id: (hex or uuid) identifiers replaced with 'id'
+* swift: replacing swift account, container and object names.
+The variants in a Swift path like `/v1/AUTH_01234556789/container-name/pseudo-folder/object-name` to be `/v1/AUTH_account/container/object`

+The strategies can be stacked and will be executed in the specified order:

+    [filter:statsd]
+    statsd_replace=id, swift

+Per default IDs in the path will be substituted.

 ### Sentry Middleware